syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 {% endtabs %}

+## Convert PowerPoint to images based on animation

+Exports the PowerPoint Slide as images based on the order of Entrance animation effects which is applied in the slide.
+For example, if 3 Entrance animation effects are applied in the slide, then that slide should be exported as 4 images (1 image - Base slide without any animated object, 3 images – each image generated with an output of completion of each animation effects as per the order applied in the slide).

+You can convert a PowerPoint slide to images based on the order of entrance animation effects applied in slide.

+N> 1.We only considered entrance animations.
+2.Other animations or non-animated orders are usually preserved

+The following code example demonstrates how to convert PowerPoint to images based on animation.

+{% tabs %}
+{% highlight c# tabtitle="C# [Cross-platform]" %}

+//Opens a PowerPoint Presentation
+IPresentation pptxDoc = Presentation.Open(@"../../../Data/Input.pptx");

+//Initialize the PresentationAnimationConverter to perform slide to image conversion based on animation order. using (PresentationAnimationConverter animationConverter = new PresentationAnimationConverter()) {
+    int i = 0;
+    foreach (ISlide slide in pptxDoc.Slides)
+    {
+        //Convert the PowerPoint slide to a series of images based on entrance animation effects.
+        Stream[] imageStreams = animationConverter.Convert(slide, ExportImageFormat.Png);

+        //Save the image stream.
+        foreach (Stream stream in imageStreams)
+        {
+            i++;
+            //Reset the stream position.
+            stream.Position = 0;

+            //Create the output image file stream.
+            using (FileStream fileStreamOutput = File.Create(@"../../../Output" + i + ".png"))
+            {
+                //Copy the converted image stream into created output stream. stream.CopyTo(fileStreamOutput);
+            }
+        }
+    }
+}

+{% endhighlight %}
+{% highlight c# tabtitle="C# [Windows-specific]" %}

+//Initialize the PresentationAnimationConverter to perform slide to image conversion based on animation order. using (PresentationAnimationConverter animationConverter = new PresentationAnimationConverter()) {
+    int i = 0;
+    foreach (ISlide slide in pptxDoc.Slides)
+    {
+        //Convert the PowerPoint slide to a series of images based on entrance animation effects.
+        Stream[] imageStreams = animationConverter.Convert(slide, Syncfusion.Drawing.ImageFormat.Png);

+        //Save the image stream.
+        foreach (Stream stream in imageStreams)
+        {
+            i++;
+            //Reset the stream position.
+            stream.Position = 0;

+            //Create the output image file stream.
+            using (FileStream fileStreamOutput = File.Create(@"../../../Output" + i + ".png"))
+            {
+                //Copy the converted image stream into created output stream. stream.CopyTo(fileStreamOutput);
+            }
+        }
+    }
+}

+{% endhighlight %}
+{% endtabs %}

+You can download a complete working sample from GitHub.

 ## UWP

 PowerPoint slides can be converted to images in UWP by using Essential Presentation library.
 The following assemblies are required in the UWP application to convert the slides as images.